centreon/centreon-documentation/versioned_docs/version-23.10/monitoring/monitoring-servers/communications.md

 systemctl status gorgoned
 ```

-It should result as follow:
+The result should be as follows:

 ``` shell
 ● gorgoned.service - Centreon Gorgone